Forest Christmas (Present)

 Traditional Mexican crib

 The figures are made of embossed and reworked terracotta.
-The bright colours are characterized by a special delicacy.
-One finds very similar cribs also in the region of Mexico city.
+The bright colours are characterized by a special fineness.
+One finds very similar cribs in the region of Mexico city.
 The individual halos of the biblical figures are reminiscent of the combs worn by nobles.
 This type of crib, which seems very childlike, expresses the joy of life rather than devotion.

 This work is said to come from the region of Oaxaca in southern Mexico and was made by an Indian tribe.